-RHI public inquiry to begin at Stormont
+RHI scheme 'struck at democracy's heart'

 Fourteen witnesses will give evidence between now and Christmas.

-It is expected that Mrs Foster and her successor at DETI, the former DUP minister Jonathan Bell, will not give evidence until 2018.
+It is expected that Mrs Foster and Mr Bell will not give evidence until 2018.

-Mr Bell was suspended from the party after he gave an interview to the BBC criticising Mrs Foster and some DUP advisers.

 The RHI scheme was shut to new applicants in 2016.

-One year cost controls have been applied by the Department for the Economy which have drastically reduced the 2017/18 in-year overspend.
+One year cost controls have been applied by the Department for the Economy that have drastically reduced the 2017/18 in-year overspend.

 But they expire at the end of the financial year.